adamw/website/content/blog/2014-06-24-benchmarking-sqs.md

 dsq_thread_id:
   - 2791242746
 categories:
-  - AWS
-  - Benchmark
-  - Chef
-  - Cloud
-  - Clustering
-  - Distributed
+  - aws
-  - Java
+  - cloud
-  - Scala
+  - messaging
-  - SQS
+  - distributed
   - testing
-  - Uncategorized
+  - performance

 ---
 SQS, [Simple Message Queue][1], is a message-queue-as-a-service offering from Amazon Web Services.
 It supports only a handful of messaging operations, far from the complexity of e.g. [AMQP][2], but thanks to the easy to understand interfaces, and the as-a-service nature, it is very useful in a number of situations.